Galileo1701-7/FSND-Proj3-Linux-Server-Config/README.md

 ## Software Installed and Configuration Changes (summary)
 Lightspan - Created Lightspan Ubuntu instance per project instructions.
 Set Lightspan firewall to only allow 2200, 80, 123.

 Ubuntu - Ran all updates.
 Configured sshd.conf file to move ssh to port 2200 and disable password authentication.
-Set Lightspan firewall to only allow 2200, 80, 123.
+Set UFW to only allow 2200, 80, 123.
 Set timezone, etc.

 Apache - Installed and configured for http on port 80.